lolsZz/perplexity-mcp/README.md

 # perplexity-server MCP Server

-alls upon perplexity api while i code to get docs, find apis to integrate, and to check deprecated code to make sure everything works properl

 This is a TypeScript-based MCP server that implements a simple notes system.
 It demonstrates core MCP concepts by providing:

 - Resources representing text notes with URIs and metadata